 Vaccinations and Medical Treatment in the UK

 Because we are a close-knit community we require all our trainees to be up-to-date with standard vaccinations.
 Please ensure that you are up-to-date with the following vaccinations before you arrive at the King’s Lodge: Rubella, Tetanus/Diphtheria, and the results of a recent Tuberculosis test.
 Please have your vaccination record with you for checking on registration day.

 Trainees going on outreach should also be up-to-date with Polio, Hepatitis A, Hepatitis B, Meningitis and Typhoid.
 If any vaccinations are not up-to-date upon your arrival you will be required to have them at your own time and expense during the lecture phase.

 Other vaccinations and/or malaria medication may also be required (at your own expense) – but this will be advised once your outreach location is determined.

-If you are not British and you need to have an appointment with a doctor while you're in the UK – if you have paid the surcharge – you will not be charged (though you will be charged for medication).
+If you are not British and need to have an appointment with a doctor while in the UK – if you have paid the surcharge – you will not be charged (though you will be charged for medication).
 If you have not paid the surcharge (due to the length of your school), please be aware that this may cost at least £70 per visit, although you may be able to claim some/all of this back on your medical insurance.

 Payment of Courses